Axinom/drm-quick-start/Readme.md

 In this scenario, we will modify the sample project to generate a unique license token upon every request, instead of returning a hardcoded license token.

-You will need an Axinom DRM evaluation account in order to proceed.
+You will need an [Axinom DRM evaluation account](http://drm.axinom.com/evaluation-account/) in order to proceed.
 Upon signing up, you will receive a document titled "Axinom DRM Fact Sheet" that will contain some information required below.

-First, open *VideoDatabase.js* and remove the hardcoded license token from "Axinom demo video", replacing it with a `keys` list that matches the data shown below.
+To modify the project for the second sample scenario, open *VideoDatabase.js* and remove the hardcoded license token from "Axinom demo video", replacing it with a `keys` list that matches the data shown below.

 ```
  {